tx-agent-kit

 4. The web and mobile clients generate typed hooks from the OpenAPI spec.

-Effect schemas in packages/db
+Effect schemas in packages/infra/db

-// packages/db/src/effect-schemas/task.ts
+// packages/infra/db/src/effect-schemas/organizations.ts

 import { Schema } from "effect"